THINGS GOD CANNOT DO

 He is not free to act contrary to his nature that is permanent, that does not change.
 Does this mean he is not all-powerful?
 No- it means that as a perfect and unchangeable being His commands and actions are rooted in the ultimate good, which flow from his nature.
 God's moral character does not change. ďI the Lord change not ď(Mal.3:6). ďThere is no shadow of change with GodĒ (Jm.1:17).

 His nature is eternal.
 He cannot say tomorrow Iíll act like the devil for a while or sin as man does.
 What God has been, He will always be, (the I Am).
-He is completely self sufficient within himself.
+He is completely self sufficient within himself and unchanging.

 4. In the same vein, If God "almighty" can do anything as some claim then can he make another God?
 Can He give Godhood to a man, or angel?
 No creature can ever become that which is uncreated.
 The point is God cannot duplicate Himself in a creature and change them to a nature such as His.
 Because no creature formed is eternal God alone is from eternity, there are no others in this category.